mkesicki/excel_validator/README.md

 This script should not change original Excel file.
 Of course it is always good to have and work on copy :)

 ## Changes to script
 You can do whatever you want & need with this script.
-I will be more than happy if it will be useful for you and you will make it script better.
+I will be more than happy if it will be useful for you and you will make it better.